Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 5. Binscarth Woods

-If you are visiting Orkney in spring, plan a trip to Binscarth Woods.
-Orkney is renowned for its lack of trees, but you will find a few pockets of woodland, and this was a gem of a find.
+If you visit Orkney in spring, plan a trip to Binscarth Woods.
+Although Orkney is renowned for its lack of trees, you will find a few pockets of woodland, and this was a gem of a find.

 A beautiful array of bluebells carpeted the woodland floor, and even the sun played ball by casting dappled sunlight through the trees to highlight their brilliance.